 When you rent accommodation from a landlord, you have a number of rights as a tenant and you will have a contract.

 You have a number of basis rights when you move into accommodation, regardless of the contract or tenancy agreements you have with your landlord.

 - The right to live in a property that’s safe and in a good state.

-- That your landlord should not enter the property without your consent, except in an emergency.
+- That your landlord should not enter the property without prior notice (this is usually 24 or 48 hours and should be stated in your tenancy agreement), except in an emergency.